ROCm/rockbuilder/README.md

     pytorch_audio
 ```

-### Project Specific Configuration Files
+### Application Configuration File

-`apps/pytorch.cfg` is an example of a project-specific configuration file.

-A project configuration file defines the actions that RockBuilder executes for the project, including:
+`apps/pytorch.cfg` is an example of an application configuration file, defining the actions that RockBuilder executes for a specific project, including:

 - inut
 - checkout